-- Amondys 45 (casimersen) - Exondys 51 (eteplirsen)
+- Amondys 45 (casimersen)

+- Exondys 51 (eteplirsen)

-• Vyondys 53 (golodirsen)
+- Vyondys 53 (golodirsen)

-Medical Necessity V infusion therapy of various medical or biologic agents will be covered in the most appropriate, safe and cost-effective ite: These are the preferred medically necessary sites of service for specified drugs.
-V infusion therapy of various medical or biologic agents will be covered in the most appropriate, safe and cost-effective ite.
-This site is considered medically necessary for the first 90 days or the following: The initial course of infusion of a pharmacologic or biologic agent NR Re-initiation of an agent after 6 months or longer following discontinuation of therapy Note: This does not include when standard dosing between infusions is 6 months or longer This site is considered medically necessary when there is no putpatient infusion center within 50 miles of the individual's nome and there is no contracted home infusion agency that will travel to their home, or a hospital is the only place that offers infusions of this drug.
-This site is considered medically necessary only when the net at necessed risk of complications for infusions, including any particular of the solution of the solutions.
+Site of Service Medical Necessity Administration Medically necessary sites of service IV infusion and injection therapy of various medical or biologic agents will be covered in the most appropriate, safe and cost- Physician's office effective site: Infusion centerHome infusion These are the preferred medically necessary sites of service for specified drugs.
+Hospital-based outpatient IV infusion and injection therapy of various medical or biologic setting agents will be covered in the most appropriate, safe and cost- Outpatient hospital IV effective site. infusion department Hospital-based outpatient clinical level of care This site is considered medically necessary for the first 90 days for the following: The initial course of infusion or injection of a pharmacologic or biologic agent OR Re-initiation of an agent after 6 months or longer following discontinuation of therapy Note: This does not include when standard dosing between infusions or injections is 6 months or longer.
+This site is considered medically necessary when there is no outpatient infusion center within 50 miles of the individual's home and there is no contracted home infusion agency that will travel to their home, or a hospital is the only place that offers infusions or injections of this drug.